The University of Horn Matters

 Horn Repertoire Course

 Each week the course typically references readings from as many as 12 articles.
-These should flow fairly quickly (many can be skimmed quickly) but will give readers a lot to think about as they develop their own view of the bigger picture of horn pedagogy and horn repertoire.
+These can be read deeply or skimmed quickly, depending on interests, and will give readers a lot to think about as they develop their own view of the bigger picture of horn pedagogy and horn repertoire.

 Before you start…